vicsteiner/nonviolent_communication/main_notes.md

   * Denial Of Responsability
     * Our language obscures awareness of personal responsability.
     * We can replace language that implies lack of choice with language that acknowledges choice.
-    * We are dangerous when we are not conscious of our responsability for how we behave, think, and fell.
+    * We are dangerous when we are not conscious of our responsability for how we behave, think, and feel.
   * Other Forms Of Life-Alienating Communication
     * We can never make people do anything.
     * Thinking based on "who deserves what" blocks compassionate communication.